 Under the CARES Act, if you make an agreement with your servicer (or another creditor) to defer one or more payments, make a partial payment, forbear any delinquent amounts, modify a loan or contract, or get any other assistance or relief—called an "accommodation" under the law—because you were affected by COVID-19, the servicer has to report the account as current to the credit reporting agencies if you weren't already delinquent.

-This protection is available beginning January 31, 2020, and ends 120 days after enactment, or 120 days after the date the national emergency declaration for the coronavirus is terminated, whichever occurs later.
+This protection is available beginning January 31, 2020, and ends 120 days after enactment or 120 days after the national emergency declaration for the coronavirus is terminated, whichever occurs later.

 But you have to come to an agreement with the servicer first to avoid adverse reporting, and you have to stick to the terms of the agreement.
 Don't unilaterally stop making your payments, delay your payments, or short them.